TEXAS LICENSE TO CARRY CLASS INFORMATION

 - Students must pass the written test with a minimum score of 70% and pass the proficiency test (shooting test) with a minimum score of 70% (175 points out of 250).

-- The shooting qualification is done at a local outdoor shooting range.
+- The shooting qualification is done at CCC Shooting Complex in Millican TX.
 Details will be given after registration.
-We prefer an outdoor range for our classes and training.

 LTC Application Process